8 key netiquette lessons to develop good digital citizens

 - Taking screenshots of more egregious etiquette breaches or bullying to share with the student’s parents

 Etiquette is just one part of keeping students healthy and safe while interacting online.
-It’s important to also use tools that help prevent more serious threats to students’ security and self-esteem.
-In our recent webinar on Online Protection, experts from Bark for Schools, DNSFilter, and Lenovo discuss how districts are using software to maintain CIPA compliance and student safety without slowing down remote learning.
+It’s important to also use security software to catch and eliminate more serious threats to students’ security and self-esteem.

 Get in Touch